-As expected, past scores generally predict future scores (Fig. 5A).
+As expected, past scores generally predict future scores (Fig 5A).
 In other words, scores changed slowly over relatively short time periods, primarily because overall ocean health is not something that generally can change rapidly.
-An unexpected pattern that emerged when comparing the predicted status for 2016 (i.e., the ‘likely future status’ in the 2012 assessment) to the observed current status (measured in 2016) was that the predicted status for high-scoring regions tended to be overestimated but for low-scoring regions was underestimated (Fig. 5B).
+An unexpected pattern that emerged when comparing the predicted status for 2016 (i.e., the ‘likely future status’ in the 2012 assessment) to the observed current status (measured in 2016) was that the predicted status for high-scoring regions tended to be overestimated but for low-scoring regions was underestimated (Fig 5B).
 This suggests our model for likely future status generally overestimates the predicted amount of change in future scores.
-This result is in part driven by the result that higher-scoring regions tended to get better over the five years of assessment while the lower-scoring regions tended to get worse (Fig. 3), which in turn creates large positive or negative trends, respectively.
+This result is in part driven by the result that higher-scoring regions tended to get better over the five years of assessment while the lower-scoring regions tended to get worse (Fig 3), which in turn creates large positive or negative trends, respectively.
 Trend scores in turn have a strong influence on the likely future status score.

 Because the OHI framework gives equal weight to the likely future status and current status, inclusion of an estimate of the likely future status into indicator scores creates the potential for initial changes in goal scores to overestimate future changes in goal scores, especially as scores approach limits (e.g., best or worst possible scores).
 This effect is most evident in our most recent 2016 assessments of the lasting special places subgoal, which is primarily driven by changes in total area protected within MPAs.
 When regions create an MPA, especially a large one, the current status for the subgoal goes up the next year, creating a positive trend that is used in the Index calculations to indicate the likely future status (which assumes that the trend will continue the following years).
-If a region does not create additional MPAs the following years (or they reach the target reference value), then the trend will overpredict the likely future state.
+If a region does not create additional MPAs the following years (or they reach the target reference value), then the trend will overpredict the likely future status.
 Over time, as the trend flattens out (i.e., when the current status is stable at the reference value), the likely future status equilibrates with the current status, such that this issue ‘resolves’ itself.

 For habitat biodiversity, mariculture, fisheries, tourism & recreation, and artisanal fishing opportunities, there was a significant relationship between the 2016 assessment’s observed change in status (current status in 2016 versus 2012) and the 2012 assessment’s predicted change in status (which includes trend, pressures and resilience measures).
-For artisanal opportunities and fisheries, trend was correlated with the change in status (and resilience for artisanal opportunities), and for lasting special places resilience and pressure were correlated (S1 Results).
+For artisanal opportunities and fisheries, trend was correlated with the change in status (and resilience for artisanal opportunities), and for lasting special places resilience and pressure were correlated (Table C and Fig H in S1 File).
 These goals/subgoals had sufficient temporal data to allow a robust test of the relationships, and the results suggest the method works when data are available.
 The OHI model did not perform well for the clean waters, iconic species, and natural products goal, a result that requires additional research to understand but one that is likely due to issues with the quality of input data.
 Unfortunately, the other goals and subgoals (species condition, coastal protection, carbon storage, and livelihoods and economies) simply do not have sufficient temporal data to test these relationships.
 For example, the same species risk status data, which is the main component of species biodiversity score, is used for every scenario year.